• Join the Club!

 I want our food to be fresh so I only pack four day’s worth of lunches on a Sunday night.
 Those get us through lunch on Thursday.
 To push it to Friday goes against my 4-day “leftover” rule.

-My husband likes to go out to lunch on Friday with our college son, so it works out.
-I also have sent bags of frozen burritos with him to stash in the freezer there.
+My husband likes to go out to lunch on Friday — as do I! — so it works out.

 2. Go shopping.